 Texas Hold’em Individual Licenses expire three years from the date they are issued.

-About three months before your license expires, a renewal notice will be mailed to you.
-This notice will explain how to access the online renewal application.
-To complete the online renewal application, you must use a debit or credit card to pay your renewal fee.
+A few months before the expiration date of your license, a renewal notice will be sent to the email address on the record.
+This notice will explain how to access your online renewal application in DELPROS, our online portal.
+To complete the online renewal application, you must log-in to your account, answer questions, and use a credit card to pay your renewal fee.

-To renew the license, you will be required to submit a new criminal background record.
-A Criminal History Record Check Authorization instructions and form will be enclosed with your renewal notice.
+An active license must be renewed in DELPROS before the expiration date.
+During renewal, you will be required to submit a new criminal background record.
+Click here or see our website for a Criminal History Record Check Authorizationinstructions and form.
 Submit the form, along with the required fee, to the State Bureau of Identification, not to the Board office.

-Before receiving your renewed license, you must make an appointment to be photographed at the Division of Professional Regulation.
-Your license will not be renewed until an updated photograph is issued.
+Before your license can be officially renewed, you must make an appointment to be photographed at the Division of Professional Regulation.
+Your license will not be renewed until an updated photograph is in your file.
 You will receive instructions for making the appointment during the renewal process.

-If you do not renew your license before the expiration date, your license will lapse.
-It is illegal to deal or act as a Tournament Director while your license is lapsed.
-To become re-licensed, you must reapply in the same manner as a new applicant.
+If you do not renew your license before the expiration date, your license will expire.
+It is illegal to deal or act as a Tournament Director while your license is expired.
+To become re-licensed, you must reapply in DELPROS as a new applicant.